drobilla/exess/README.md

 Exess provides portable, locale-independent, and standards-backed functions for converting common numeric and temporal datatypes to and from strings.
-Conversions are lossless wherever possible so, for example, a `float` written to a string will read back to exactly the original `float` value on any system.
+Conversions are lossless wherever possible so, for example, a `float` written to a string will read back as exactly the original value on any system.

 The API is lightweight and avoids allocation entirely, making it simple to use and suitable for constrained contexts like plugins or embedded systems.